EnzoMartin/Simple-Rotating-Banner/README.md

 Requirements
 ------------

 jQuery is needed, tested on 1.7+.
 You'll also need the included CSS file, feel free to customize it to what you need.
-It's recommended you have a width set to the LIs for the banners, if not, it'll use the width of the container if it can't get the LI width
+It's recommended you have a width set to the `<li>` for the banners, if not, it'll use the width of the container if it can't get the `<li>` width

 Enjoy!